sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 ![get_recommendations('The Godfather', cosine_sim2)](/images/movie/movie.12jpg)

-Due to the increased metadata, our recommender was able to capture more data and provide us with (arguably) better recommendations.
-Fans of Marvel or DC comics are more likely to enjoy films produced by the same studio.
-As a result, I may add production company to my list of features.
-I can also raise the director's weight by repeating the feature in the soup numerous times.
+The increased metadata has allowed our recommender to gather more information and provide us with better recommendations as seen for Inception and The Godfather movies.

 <a id="ch6"></a>
 # Step 4: Collaborative Filtering